Roberto Chale

 Roberto Carlos Chale Olarte (24 November 1946 – 10 September 2024) was a Peruvian footballer, recognized as one of Peru's most important midfielders.

 He is also known as Maestro (Master) or Niño Terrible (Enfant terrible), Chale is best remembered for his performance in the 1970 World Cup qualifying match against Argentina on 30 August 1969, which sent Peru to the finals.

-He earned 48 caps and scored 4 goals for the Peru national team, and played in the 1970 FIFA World Cup, where he scored 1 goal and Peru reached the quarterfinals.
+He earned 48 caps and scored 4 goals for the Peru national team, and played in the 1970 FIFA World Cup, where he scored one goal against Morocco and Peru reached the quarterfinals.

 Early life

 Chale was born in Lima on 24 November 1946.

 Playing career

 Chale's debut in the Peruvian First Division was in 1965 at Centro Iqueño.
-He later played for Universitario de Deportes where he became four times Peruvian champion in 1966, 1967, 1969 and 1971, Defensor Lima with whom he won the league one more time in 1973, Sport Boys and Sporting Cristal.
+He later played for Universitario de Deportes where he became three times Peruvian champion in 1966, 1967 and 1969.
+He also plays at Defensor Lima with whom he won the league one more time in 1973, Sport Boys and Sporting Cristal.

-He also played for Universidad Católica of Ecuador before his retirement with Universitario in 1980.
+Outside of Peru, he played in Universidad Católica of Ecuador before his retirement with Universitario in 1980.